Kota Tua Jakarta: As the capital of Dutch East Indies

 A street in Old Batavia in 1890, depicting 17th century housing before the development of a business district.

 The city retained its status as the administrative center of the Dutch East Indies when the VOC transferred its possession to the monarch of the Netherlands in 1800.

-During the rule of Governor General Daendels in 1808, the city's administration and military were moved south to Weltevreden, with a new planned town center around Koningsplein and Waterlooplein.
+During the rule of Governor General Daendels in 1808, the city's administration and military were moved south to Weltevreden, with a new planned town centre around Koningsplein and Waterlooplein.
 Due to financial problems however, much of the old town, its wall, and Kasteel Batavia were torn down for construction materials to build new government and civic buildings, such as the Palace of Daendels (now department of Finance) and the Harmonie Society Building (demolished).
 The only remnant of the area of Kasteel Batavia is Amsterdam Gate, which was completely demolished in 1950.

-The city continued to expand further south as epidemics in 1835 and 1870 forced more and more people to move out of the old city to the newer spacious, green and healthier Weltevreden neighborhood.
+The city continued to expand further south as epidemics in 1835 and 1870 forced more and more people to move out of the old city to the newer spacious, green and healthier Weltevreden neighbourhood.
 The old city became deserted and was a mere empty shell of its former glory by this period.
-Old Batavia kept its commercial importance as the city's main harbor and warehouses district, but it was largely overshadowed by Surabaya as the colony's prime harbor and commercial hub.
+Old Batavia kept its commercial importance as the city's main harbor and warehouses district, but it was largely overshadowed by Surabaya as the colony's prime harbour and commercial hub.

 After the opening of the Tanjung Priok harbor and fueled by the increasing rubber output in the late 19th century, Batavia was able to regain its commercial momentum.
 There had been attempts to restore the city's old downtown prominence by converting the desolated area into the main business district of Batavia.
 As a result, the former mansions and shops that at the time had been occupied by ethnic Chinese people, were converted and renovated into offices in the period 1900–1942.
 Many of these offices can still be seen today around Kali Besar.
 The development of the business district was hampered by the 1930 Great Depression and the Japanese occupation of the Dutch East Indies in 1942.